Nursing Home Recreates Communist East Germany For Dementia Patients

 He first experienced that phenomenon at AlexA in July 2015, when Wolfram set up a movie theater for residents.
 He says he went all out, and even commissioned black-and-white murals of film stars for the walls.
 But it was an East German, 1960s motor scooter he bought for $732 on eBay as a prop for the makeshift cinema that stole the show.

-"It proved more interesting that the actual film, which was River of No Return featuring Marilyn Monroe," Wolfram said.
+"It proved more interesting that the actual film, which was River of No Return, featuring Marilyn Monroe," Wolfram said.

 He said residents flocked around the Tourenroller scooter, working its brakes and ignition.
 "Suddenly people with the worst cases of dementia, who had barely spoken before, started talking about their own experiences with the scooter, like how the seat was quite thin and would get hot after about 50 or 60 kilometers and how they had to stand to keep driving," he said.